Joseph W. Barr: Early life and career

+World War II

 He served in the United States Navy from 1942 to 1945, during World War II, with subchaser duty in the Mediterranean Sea and Atlantic Ocean.
 He received a Bronze Star for sinking a submarine off Anzio Beach.

+Early career

 After Barr returned from the war, he engaged in the operation of grain elevators, theaters, real estate and publishing businesses.

 Political career

+Congress

 In 1958, he defeated Charles B. Brownson for a seat in Congress from Indiana's 11th congressional district, a Republican stronghold.
 He was aided by Democratic gains that increased the party's majority from 35 to 129 seats.
 During his time in the House, he became friends with then-Senator John F. Kennedy.
 He served only one term before being defeated for re-election in 1960.

+FDIC

 After his electoral defeat, President Kennedy appointed him as the Assistant to the Secretary of the Treasury for Congressional Relations.
 In 1963, he was appointed Chairman of the Federal Deposit Insurance Corporation.
 Barr served as the Undersecretary of the Treasury from 1965 to 1968, during the administration of President Lyndon B. Johnson.

+Treasury Secretary

 When Henry H. Fowler resigned in December 1968, Johnson named Barr as the Secretary of the Treasury with a recess appointment, effective for the remainder of Johnson's term in office.
-His 28 days in the position was the shortest term of any Treasury Secretary.
+His 30 days in the position was the shortest term of any Treasury Secretary.
 Given his short period in office, his signature appears only on the one-dollar bill.